 Fakes are usually too thin, while real labradorites are thick cabochons.

-The hardness of fake labradorite is lower than that of the natural one.
+The hardness of the fake labradorite is lower than that of the natural one.
 Fakes can be scratched by a copper and steel needle or a knife.

 Is Labradorite from China Real?

 Labradorite from China is real.
 In most cases, it is not mined in China but just transported there for processing.
-Labradorite mined in Madagascar and sent to China for cutting, polishing, and mounting into jewels.
+Labradorite was mined in Madagascar and sent to China for cutting, polishing, and mounting into jewels.
 After that, it is transported to every corner of our planet.